trixi-framework/libtrixi/LibTrixi.jl/README.md

 # LibTrixi.jl

-This package contains the Julia part of [Libtrixi](https://github.com/trixi-framework/libtrixi), the interface library for using [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) from C/C++/Fortran.
+This package contains the Julia part of [libtrixi](https://github.com/trixi-framework/libtrixi), the interface library for using [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) from C/C++/Fortran.
-It provides the necessary Julia functionality to allow controlling Trixi.jl from the C library Libtrixi.
+It provides the necessary Julia functionality to allow controlling Trixi.jl from the C library libtrixi.

 ## Authors
 For author information, see the